-~~5.2 Establish a trails work group (including representatives from city staff, the Parks Commission, Planning Commission, Council, and others as appropriate) to develop timelines and strategies for the development of the highest priority trail facilities from the 6 year Park Capital Facilities Plan.
-Report to the City Council as to their progress, including identification of barriers to their development, and recommendations to address these barriers.~~ a.
-Every five years, survey area residents to get input on parks, recreation, and wildlife habitat needs.
+5.2 Establish a trails work group (including representatives from city staff, the Parks Commission, Planning Commission, Council, and others as appropriate) to develop timelines and strategies for the development of the highest priority trail facilities from the 6 year Park Capital Facilities Plan.
+Report to the City Council as to their progress, including identification of barriers to their development, and recommendations to address these barriers.

-Commented [MM8]: Same comment as 4.1 above.
+Commented [MM24]: Same comment as 4.1 above.

-~~5.23 Develop a parks and recreation resident survey to foster communication about park development, programs and activities and solicit input from residents, including students, young adults, family households and seniors.~~
+5.23 Develop a parks and recreation resident survey to foster communication about park development, programs and activities and solicit input from residents, including students, young adults, family households and seniors.